 You can buy a commercially made snoot to put over your light or you can make your own.
 All a snoot is, is a cone to narrow down the beam of light.
 You can make a pretty effective snoot by simply taping a cone of paper around the outer edge of your light.

 Homemade snoots cost next to nothing and will do the job.
-There are a few drawbacks though, the most important being that since they are paper, they are flammable.
-Be sure you don’t use a homemade snoot on a hot light and never leave your lights unattended when using homemade modification devices.
+There are a few drawbacks though, the most important being that since they if they are made out of cardboard or paper, they are going to be flammable.
+Be sure you don’t use a homemade snoot on a hot light, and never leave your lights unattended when using homemade modification devices.